GS insider trading probe aimed at healthcare tips

 "His name never should have surfaced.
 It's entirely improper and it's a shame."

-Abbott Laboratories (ABT.N) bought Advanced Medical Optics.
-Advanced Medical Optics shares jumped 143 percent on January 12, 2009, the day the deal was announced.
+Abbott Laboratories bought Advanced Medical Optics.
+Advanced Medical Optics shares jumped 143 percent on Jan.
+12, 2009, the day the deal was announced.

-When AstraZeneca (AZN.L) revealed its plans to purchase MedImmune for $15.2 billion (9.3 billion pounds), MedImmune's shares rose by 18 percent.
+When AstraZeneca revealed its plans to purchase MedImmune for $15.2 billion, MedImmune's shares rose by 18 percent.